This DIY Christmas nativity stable is a fun popsicle stick craft that kids and adults can create and display in a nativity scene!

 Related: Angel Peg Doll Christmas Ornament

-- Lay down the back wall, so the vertical craft stick I-beam down the middle is on top.
+- Lay down the back wall so the vertical craft stick I-beam down the middle is on top of the craft sticks.

-- Place a long bead of glue along the upper edge of one side.
+- Place a long bead of glue (or a piece of glue tape) along the upper edge of one side, as shown in the Christmas nativity photo tutorial below.

-- Attach the sidewall with the exposed side down and the capped side up.
+- Attach the sidewall at a 90-degree angle with the exposed side down and the craft stick capped side up.

-- Repeat this step on the other side of the stable.
+- Repeat this step on the other side of the popsicle stick stable so that both capped side wall edges face forward, completing the side-wall construction.

 - Repeat the steps above to make the other side of the pitched roof.